uw-dims/dims-ad/source/dimsarchitecturaldesign.rst

             * Abbreviation or synonymous names

             * Data type (alphanumeric, integer, etc.)

             * Size and format (such as length and punctuation of a character string)

             * Units of measurement (such as meters, dollars, nanoseconds)

             * Range or enumeration of possible values (such as 0-99)

             * Accuracy (how correct) and precision (number of significant digits)

             * Priority, timing, frequency, volume, sequencing, and other constraints, such as whether the data element may be updated and whether business rules apply

             * Security and privacy constraints

             * Sources (setting/sending entities) and recipients (using/receiving entities)

         * Characteristics of data element assemblies (records, messages, files, arrays, displays, reports, etc.) that the interfacing entity(ies) will provide, store, send, access, receive, etc., such as:

      	* Names/identifiers

                 * Project-unique identifier

                 * Non-technical (natural language) name

                 * Technical name (e.g., record or data structure name in code or database)

                 * Abbreviations or synonymous names

         * Data elements in the assembly and their structure (number, order, grouping)

         * Medium (such as disk) and structure of data elements/assemblies on the medium

         * Visual and auditory characteristics of displays and other outputs (such as colors, layouts, fonts, icons and other display elements, beeps, lights)

         * Relationships among assemblies, such as sorting/access characteristics

         * Priority, timing, frequency, volume, sequencing, and other constraints, such as whether the assembly may be updated and whether business rules apply

         * Security and privacy constraints

         * Sources (setting/sending entities) and recipients (using/receiving entities)

         * Characteristics of communication methods that the interfacing entity(ies) will use for the interface, such as:

             * Project-unique identifier(s)

             * Communication links/bands/frequencies/media and their characteristics

             * Message formatting

             * Flow control (such as sequence numbering and buffer allocation)

             * Data transfer rate, whether periodic/aperiodic, and interval between transfers

             * Routing, addressing, and naming conventions

             * Transmission services, including priority and grade

             * Safety/security/privacy considerations, such as encryption, user authentication, compartmentalization, and auditing

         * Characteristics of protocols that the interfacing entity(ies) will use for the interface, such as:

             * Project-unique identifier(s)

             * Priority/layer of the protocol

             * Packeting, including fragmentation and reassembly, routing, and addressing

             * Legality checks, error control, and recovery procedures

             * Synchronization, including connection establishment, maintenance, termination

             * Status, identification, and any other reporting features

         * Other characteristics, such as physical compatibility of the interfacing entity(ies) (dimensions, tolerances, loads, voltages, plug compatibility, etc.)

+..